 The Keenai apps have been replaced by Toshiba’s.
-If you have already installed the Keenai app, it will continue to wirelessly transfer the scan files from the scanner, but the upload to the Keenai online photo sharing service is no longer available.
+If you have an older Wireless Upgrade and have already installed the Keenai app, it will continue to wirelessly transfer the scan files from the scanner, but the upload to the Keenai online photo sharing service is no longer available.

 One caution – don’t install the app on the iPad/iPhone and also the Desktop Mac Desktop software on your Mac computer.
 If you do, you might end up with some scans on the iPad/iPhone, and some on the Mac.
 Instead, choose one (probably the computer since it has more disc storage space) and have it sync via iCloud to the other one.
 If you are traveling without your computer, the 16GB will hold about 7,000 scans, more than enough to wait until you get home and transfer them to the computer.